31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 Höfats SPIN 900 Tabletop Fireplace Silver - £139

+As the days grow shorter, you’ll want plenty of outdoor lighting that will encourage you to spend evenings outside on your patio or in the garden.
 String lights are one option, and while those always add a romantic touch, wall sconces are a more permanent and durable choice.
 Wall lights add powerful ambient lighting that can illuminate a whole patio to make the space look warmer and create a glowing atmosphere in your garden during cold evenings.

 2. Create a wildlife-friendly garden

+Help local wildlife prepare for winter by leaving out bird feeders, bird baths, and insect-friendly plants.
+Not only will you attract wildlife to your garden, but you’ll also encourage biodiversity in your area.
 For birds in particular, autumn is a crucial time to find food.
 Keep your bird feeder full of seeds in your autumn garden and you’ll get to enjoy the beauty of visiting winged friends throughout the season.
 Take a look at our winter garden ideas for even more inspiration for the end of the year.

-3. LED Mood Light Pergolas
+3. Install an LED Mood Light Pergola

 PergoSTET 3m x 4m Rectangular Pergola with 3 Drop Sides and LED Lighting with Wood Effect - £4,299

+Light up the night with an LED mood light pergola.
+These modern pergolas provide gentle, customisable illumination and create a captivating atmosphere for evening gatherings.
+Set the mood with soft lighting in all different colours to complement the season's cosy vibe.
 Some garden parasols also include LED lights to up the ambience of your space even further.
-It turns your space into something you can use throughout the day and night, maximising on your outdoor area.
+It turns your space into something you can use throughout the day and night, maximising your outdoor area.
 This is why it’s one of our favourite garden ideas for autumn.

 4. Gather around a fire pit table

 One of our favourite autumn garden ideas is gathering around a fire pit.
 Roasting marshmallows, warming your hands, and telling stories with loved ones around the crackling fire is a classic way to embrace the cool weather and welcome the new season.
+It’s a great way to keep your garden usable as the weather cools off and the nights get darker.
+That way, you can enjoy your space as often as you want throughout autumn.

-5. Add late bloomers
+5. Brighten the space with late bloomers

 Planting hardy perennials in full bloom can really brighten up your garden in autumn, and they’ll keep flowering year after year.
 Sedum, winter pansy, dogwood, snapdragons, lily of the valley, heather and dusty miller will keep flowering (or at least keep their colour) through the winter months.